RitaiTech/rimi-cli-lite/README.md

-RIMI-CLI-LITE
+Overview
 ===========================

 **RIMI-CLI-LITE** is a light weight pure java command line console.

-It provides a very simple command prompt interface to use.
+We are trying to provide a simple command prompt interface with the following features.

-It is easy to create your own commands and use them.
+* Easy to create your own commands and use them.
+* Minimize configuration
+* Less dependency

+## System Requirement

 * The JRE flavor requires JDK 1.8 or higher.

+## Dependency

+* org.springframework:spring-context:4.3.12.RELEASE
+* org.assertj:assertj-core:2.6.0

 ## Quick Start